 Hit series and big-brand networks used to be accessible to essentially anyone with a cable subscription, with a few exceptions.
 A family could turn the TV on and see hundreds of channels just waiting to be surfed.
 Practically every iconic network, series, movie, sports game and more are available to watch, all in one place.
 Hundreds of channels worth of content is available, ready to be watched whenever.
 Your family’s next favorite show is currently waiting to be discovered!

-Sports are a main reason why many people are keeping cable TV in 2022.
+Sports are a main reason why many people are keeping cable TV.
 Special live events such as pay-per-view boxing, the Super Bowl or Olympics are culturally and economically important to millions of families.
 Local professional or collegiate teams may be locked into regional sports networks which are only accessible via cable TV.

 - TV apps and mobile viewing functionality for watching on-the-go